 We will fight for 10 rupees with Autowala’s but ready to pay 1000 rupees extra in buying black movie tickets.

-Like if we get a salary today, a small part of the salary is spent on buying something for their parents or family and a major part has been spent for future use.
+Like if you a salary today, a small part of the salary has to been spent on buying something for the parents or family and a major part has been spent on future use.